 - Buying a fixer upper home can be a smart way to save money and to have your own place.
 First, you’ll save a lot of money by getting a home that needs some repairs.
 Secondly, you’ll have less work to do, by doing the repairs yourself.
 Lastly, you’ll be able to fill the house with your own furniture and decorate it the way you like.

 - Buying “fixer upper” homes can be an awesome way for you to build equity in real estate, but if you’re not careful, you may find your home riddled with problems.
-But there are plenty of ways to fix these problems after you’ve bought the home.
+For example, don’t expect your new home to have reliable electricity, running water or heating.
+A fixer upper is also unlikely to have internet, so you might want to look into Spectrum internet prices or prices of a similar provider as soon as possible if you want wifi when you move in.
+Don’t be put off by issues like this – there are plenty of ways to fix these problems after you’ve bought the house.

 Buying a home can be an exciting part of life, but it’s not always easy.
 The time and energy invested in finding and purchasing a home can be a drag on your budget if you’re not careful.
 Buying a fixer upper is a common and helpful way to cut costs and make the process of home buying easier.